Associate Director, Center for Cellular and Molecular Therapeutics

 Janine D'Souza, Lab Manager

-- Associate Professor of Pathology and Laboratory Medicine, University of Pennsylvania School of Medicine (2012 – present)
+- Associate Professor of Pathology and Laboratory Medicine at University of Pennsylvania School of Medicine (2012– present)

 - Ph.D., Molecular Virology, Oxford Polytechnic and the Institute of Virology and Environmental Microbiology of the Natural Environment Research Council (NERC), Oxford, UK (1991)